-I started with this observation: Development Teams put a lot of faith in method-ology.
-Sometimes, this faith is often so strong it borders on religion.
-(Which in itself is a concern.)
+I started with this observation: Development Teams put a lot of faith in methodology.
+Sometimes, this faith is often so strong that it borders on religion.
+(This in itself is a concern.)
 For some, this is Prince2.
 For others, it might be Lean or Agile.

 Developers put a lot of faith in particular tools too.
-Some developers are pro-or-anti-Java, others are pro-or-anti-XML.
+Some developers are pro-or-anti-Java; others are pro-or-anti-XML.
 All of them have their views coloured by their experiences (or lack of) with these tools.
 Was this because their past projects succeeded or failed because of them?

-As time went by, I came to see that the choice of methodology, process or tool was contingent on the problem being solved, and the person solving the prob-lem.
+As time went by, I came to see that the choice of methodology, process, or tool was contingent on the problem being solved and the person solving the problem.
 We don’t face a shortage of tools in IT, or a shortage of methodologies, or a shortage of practices.
 Essentially, that all the tools and methodologies that the industry had supplied were there to help minimize the risk of my project failing.

 This book considers that perspective: that building software is all about managing risk, and that these methodologies are acknowledgements of this